PULP PELLUCIDAR

 to keep it propagating.

-After fighting in the war of 1812, Symmes retired from the army and
+After fighting in the war of 1812, Symmes retired from

-of those Russian dolls.
+one of those Russian dolls.
 And most amazingly, both the inner

 and outer surfaces of each sphere, including our own, contained vegetation